vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-product-details-page.md

 #### Left column

-The left column of the second row contains the [`product-images`](https://developers.vtex.com/docs/guides/vtex-store-components-productimages) block since this was the first `flex-layout.col` block to be declared.
+The left column of the second row contains the [`product-images`](https://developers.vtex.com/docs/guides/vtex-store-components-productimages) block because this was the first `flex-layout.col` block to be declared.

 ![Left column](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-building-a-product-details-page-2.png).

 #### Right column

-The right column of the second row displays the price, buy button and other relevant product details.
-It is, in practice, composed of the following blocks:
+The right column of the second row displays the price, buy button, and other relevant product details.
+In practice, it's composed of the following blocks:

 ![Right column](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-building-a-product-details-page-3.png)

 - [`product-name`](https://developers.vtex.com/docs/guides/vtex-store-components-productname): Displays the product name, along with its SKU name, if desired.
 - [`product-price`](https://developers.vtex.com/docs/guides/vtex-store-components-productprice): Displays a properly formatted selling price.
-You can set it to display the price list (if different), installments, etc. See below an example of a Product Price displaying both the sale and the price list:
+You can set it to display the list price (if different), installments, etc. Below is an example of a product price displaying both the sale and the list price.
 - `product-separator`: Renders a line separator.
 - [`product-quantity`](https://developers.vtex.com/docs/guides/vtex-product-quantity): Displays a quantity selector that allows customers to choose how many items they want to add to the cart.
 - [`product-identifier`](https://developers.vtex.com/docs/guides/vtex-product-identifier): Displays the product identification number.
-It accepts different props, such as the label to display before the identifier.
+It accepts different props, such as the label to display before/after the identifier.
-- [`sku-selector`](https://developers.vtex.com/docs/guides/vtex-store-components-skuselector): Allows the user to choose an SKU, automatically hiding impossible combinations or indicating combinations that are currently unavailable.
+- [`sku-selector`](https://developers.vtex.com/docs/guides/vtex-store-components-skuselector): Allows the user to choose a SKU, automatically hiding impossible combinations or indicating combinations that are currently unavailable.
 - [`buy-button`](https://github.com/vtex-apps/store-components/tree/master/react/components/BuyButton): Adds an item to the cart.
-You can customize it to display a completion message, redirect users to the cart page, etc.
+You can customize it to display a success message, redirect users to the cart page, etc.
-- [`shipping-simulator`](https://developers.vtex.com/docs/guides/vtex-store-components-shippingsimulator): Allows users to complete their postal code to then display the available shipping options and respective prices for that order.
+- [`shipping-simulator`](https://developers.vtex.com/docs/guides/vtex-store-components-shippingsimulator): Allows users to enter their postal code to then display the available shipping options and their respective prices for the order.
 - [`share`](https://developers.vtex.com/docs/guides/vtex-store-components-share): Allows product sharing on social media.
 You can customize its props to control which options will be displayed to the user.

 ### Related products

 After the `flex-layout` rows, you need to declare the `shelf.relatedProducts` block in your `store.product` block.
-This block is a [Shelf](https://developers.vtex.com/docs/guides/vtex-shelf/) that displays products related to the one customers are browsing.
-These products are defined through the Catalog in the Admin.
+This block is a [shelf](https://developers.vtex.com/docs/guides/vtex-shelf/) that displays products related to the one the customer is browsing.
+These products are defined through Catalog in the Admin.

 ```json
 "shelf.relatedProducts": {